digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 submenu: evolution-senior-leader-programme
 ---

-### Thank you for your interest in the One Digital Senior Leader Development programme.

 ## Introduction

 We know that the digital revolution has already happened.
 New technologies and the internet have changed the way we live our lives.